cailllev/APFEL/README.md

   -k, --keyfile  name of the keyfile
   -e, --encrypt  to encrypt a file with given name
   -d, --decrypt  to decrypt a file with given name
-  -v, --verbose  to print the decripted file
+  -v, --verbose  to print the decrypted content
-  -s, --save     to save the decripted file
+  -s, --save     to save the decrypted content to a new file
 ```

 ### Init Keyfile